October 28, 2011

 The effects of myasthenia gravis tend to vary over time.
 The disease is often directly affected by a person's general health, including physical condition, sleep patterns, hormonal changes, other diseases, medications and even emotional state.
 Stress and lack of rest are common culprits in aggravating myasthenia gravis symptoms.
 Maintaining a healthy lifestyle is key to managing the disorder.

 Treatment with medications can correct the defective communication between nerves and muscles, thus improving strength.
 One type of medication boosts the neurochemical communication directly for several hours after each dose.
 If symptom relief is not adequate, then medications directed at suppressing or modulating immune function may be used.
 These treatments can involve some medical risks, so they are used only if symptoms are severe.
-In most cases, the symptoms of muscle weakness are not harmful.
 In cases where the ability to breathe or swallow safely is compromised, aggressive rescue treatments are available.

 About 10 percent of people with myasthenia gravis have a tumor of the thymus gland (located behind the breastbone) that should be surgically removed.
 Normally, the thymus is active in programming the immune system during early development, and then the gland shrinks during childhood and into adulthood.
 Reactivated or persisting thymus activity (thymic hyperplasia, seen in 70 percent of patients) may cause or aggravate myasthenia gravis.
-In some people, particularly those younger than 60 who have generalized disease, removing the thymus gland may reduce disease activity or trigger remission.
+In some people who have generalized disease, removing the thymus gland may reduce disease activity or trigger remission.

 No one-size-fits-all treatment program exists for myasthenia gravis.
 Many options are available, and treatment is tailored to each person.
-Researchers are looking for a cure or preventive treatment for myasthenia gravis, including a possible vaccine.
+Researchers are looking for a cure or preventive treatment for myasthenia gravis.
 Fortunately, current treatments control symptoms of this disorder very effectively, and the outlook for a long and productive life is excellent for the majority of patients.

 — Kathleen McEvoy, M.D., Ph.D., Neurology, Mayo Clinic, Rochester, Minn.